OptimalSpin/materialize-controls/README.md

 ```

 ##Controls

+Currently there are two separate packages:

+ * react-redux-form-materialize which contains basic controls
+ * react-redux-form-materialize-extra which contains more complicated and opinionated controls like AutoComplete and DatePicker

 Currently this package supports several basic controls which are based on Materialize styles: **TextInput**, **TextArea**, **DropdownInput**, **CheckedInput** (used both for radio and checkbox), **FileInput** and **SwitcherInput**.
 You can use each control as a *component* property of an appropriate react-redux-form *Control* component.
 For some controls (**TextInput**, **TextArea**, **DropdownInput** and **FileInput**)
 you should also provide *mapProps* property which is included in this package (it is used to connect some internals of React Redux Form).
 Here is a full example: